Revolutionary-Games/Thrive/doc/style_guide.md

 parts: code rules, other file rules, and guidelines for using git.

-The style rules are intended to increase readability of the source code.
+The style rules are intended to increase readability of the source code for *humans* that will read the written code.
 The most important rule of all is: **Use common sense** and follow what the automatic formatting tools want.
 If you have to break some rules to make the code more readable (and not just for you, but for everyone who has to read your code), break it.
 Breaking stylecop enforced rules, with an ignore directive, should only be done in special cases.
 If some rule is especially troublesome it can be discussed whether it can be disabled entirely.

 Code style rules
 ----------------